boto/boto3/docs/source/guide/ec2-examples.rst

 ###################

 .. meta::
-   :description:
+   :description: AWS EC2 code examples for the AWS SDK for Python.
-   :keywords: AWS EC2 code examples for the AWS SDK for Python
+   :keywords: AWS EC2

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizeable computing capacity in servers in Amazon's data centers—that you use to build and host your software systems.